|Guide||♦||3 Triplogs||0 Topics|

 Sierra Prieta escalator

-Two miles in and having gained some 1100 feet, East Copper leaves the ridges behind to head for the pine filled basin in the distance.
+Two miles in and having gained some 1100 feet, East Copper leaves the ridges behind to head for the pine-filled basin in the distance.
 Passing a signed junction with Aspen Creek Trail #48, the East Copper Trail drops into the forested bottom of what one might call "East Copper Canyon".
-The trail continues its now gentler ascent through gambel oak and ponderosa pine in a pleasant, high mountain valley.
+The trail continues its now gentler ascent through Gambel Oak and ponderosa pine in a pleasant, high mountain valley.
 East Copper Spring itself is passed as the trail climbs out of the valley towards its high point in a saddle on the west side of Mount Francis.
-Shortly beyond the high point saddle, East Copper Trail comes to an end at a locked gate along the Mount Francis Road.
-Consider a half mile side hike to the top of Mount Francis.
+Shortly beyond the high point saddle, East Copper Trail comes to an end at a locked gate along Mount Francis Road.
+Consider a half-mile side hike to the top of Mount Francis.
 It's worth the view.